nylander/GAAS/annotation/Tools/Util/gff/README.md

 #################################################
-# 3) What does the SLURP method for you
+# III) What does the SLURP method for you
 #########
 **_This method create a hash structure containing all the data in memory.
 We call it OMNISCIENT.<br>
 The OMNISCNIENT structure is a three levels structure :_**